 hold office only for the remainder of that term and until a successor

 The term of the student member shall be for 2 years from July 1 of each

-odd-numbered year.
+odd-numbered year and until a successor is appointed and qualified.
 If the tenure of the student member is terminated for any

 reason, the vacancy shall be filled in the same manner as heretofore provided